soyart/webtools/artnoi.com/src/blog/2022/openbsd-webserver/index.md

     	}
     }

-Now, configure `acme-client.conf(5)` such that we can use 1 ACME certificate for all subdomains:
+Now, configure `acme-client.conf(5)` such that we can use 1 ACME *fullchain* certificate for all subdomains:

     # acme-client.conf
     authority letsencrypt {